kunegis/stu/README.md

   Files are sacred; never make the user delete files in order to rebuild things.
 * Simplicity:  Do one thing well.
-We don't include features such as file compression that can be achieved by other tools from within the shell commands.
+We don't include features such as file compression that can be achieved by other tools from within shell commands.
+List of files and dependencies are themselves targets that are built using shell commands, and therefore any external software can be used to define them, without any special support needed from Stu.
 * Portability:  Embrace POSIX as an underlying standard.
 Use the shell as the underlying command interpreter.
 Don't try to create a purportedly portable layer on top of it, as POSIX _already is_ a